McTavishLab/physcraper_ms/joss_submission.md

   It can be different from the phylogenetic MRCA when the latter is an unnamed clade.
   This is done using the Open Tree API [taxonomy/mrca](https://github.com/OpenTreeOfLife/germinator/wiki/Taxonomy-API-v3#mrca).
   <!-- ***Does physcraper takes into account the focal clade from Open Tree in any way???***
-  Not really, it is a search MRCA more than a taxonomic, the default is to get the ingroup from Otol, which is not the focal group.-->
+  Not really, the focal clade is a search MRCA more than a taxonomic MRCA, physcraper's default is to get the ingroup from Otol, which is not the focal group.-->
+  In the case that only one taxon is matched in both the tree and alignment, the MRCAT for that single taxon would be determined as HOW?,
   A search taxon can also be given by the user.
 It can be a more inclusive clade, if the user wants to perform a wider search, outside the MRCAT of the matched taxa, e.g., including all taxa within the family or the order.
 It can also be a less inclusive clade, if the user only wants to focus on enriching a particular clade/region within the tree.
-  When only one taxon is matched in both the tree and alignment, an MRCAT can be found for that single taxon, and thus a DNA sequence search can be performed even with only one sequence in the alignment.
-- The BLAST algorithm is used to identify similarity among DNA sequences in the GenBank nucleotide database within the search taxon and the remaining sequences on the alignment.
+- The BLAST algorithm is used to identify similarity between DNA sequences in a GenBank nucleotide database within the search taxon, and the remaining sequences on the alignment.
   <!--***How does the blast is setup?
 Is it an all-blast-all??***-->
-- The DNA sequence similarity search can be done on a local database that is easily setup by the user.
-In this case it uses the BLASTn algorithm.
-- The search can also be performed remotely, using the bioPython BLAST algorithm.
 - A pairwise all-against-all BLAST search is performed.
-This means that each sequence in the alignment is BLASTed against DNA sequences in the database within the search taxon.
+This means that each sequence in the alignment is BLASTed against DNA sequences in a GenBank database constrained to the search taxon.
 Results from each one of these BLAST runs are recorded, and matched sequences are saved along with their corresponding GenBank accesion numbers.
-This information will be used later to download the whole sequences into a local library.
+This information will be used later to store the whole sequences into a new library.
+- The DNA sequence similarity search can be done on a local database that is easily setup by the user.
+In this case, the BLASTn algorithm is used to performs the similarity search.
+- The search can also be performed remotely, on the NCBI database.
+In this case, the bioPython BLAST algorithm is used to perform the similarity search.
 - Matched sequences below an e-value, percentage similarity, and outside a minimum and maximum length threshold are discarded.
 This filtering leaves out genomic sequences.
   All acepted sequences are asigned an internal identifier, and are further filtered.